About

 ALSC is a team of creative professionals—who lead a clear principle-based design process delivering simple yet powerful architectural solutions authentic to our client’s mission, culture and vision.
 We believe design has a profound opportunity and responsibility to inspire and make a difference in our lives.

-PROJECT ARCHITECT II: ALSC is seeking an experienced (10+ years) project architect to join our team.
-Pay range is $69K-$102K depending on experience.
-Licensure is preferred.
+Project Architect or Project Architect II: ALSC is seeking an experienced (5+ years for PA I) (10+ years for PA II) project architect to join our team.
+Pay range is $68K-$92K depending on experience and license status.
+Architectural license is required with Washington license optimal.

-PROJECT MANAGER: ALSC is seeking an experienced (8+ years) project manager to join our team.
-Pay range is $72K-$99K depending on experience.
-Licensure in required.
+Interior Designer: ALSC is seeking an experienced (4+ years) interior designer to join our team.
+Pay range is $60K-$81K depending on experience.
+Commercial, educational, health care, or municipal interior design experience is required.

 For information about job openings at ALSC please contact Greg Francis, gfrancis@alscarchitects.com or 509.838.8568